Zefinder/bao-fpmc/README.md

         └── linux.bin
 ```

-To write the config file, you can refer to the ones in the `bao-demos/demos` folder or by watching [this presentation](https://www.youtube.com/watch?v=6c8_MG-OHYo) from 24:00 to understand what are each components used for.
+To write the config file, you can refer to the ones in the `bao-demos/demos` directory or by watching [this presentation](https://www.youtube.com/watch?v=6c8_MG-OHYo) from 24:00 to understand what are each components used for.
 They will probably also release some documentation so make sure to check that out.
-The path to the `images` folder from the config file is `../images` and will retrieve the images automatically there.
-There is no need to copy them in another folder!
+The path to the `images` directory from the config file is `../images` and will retrieve the images automatically there.
+There is no need to copy them in another directory!
 Bao's compilation will include them automatically from the configuration file.

 Now you are ready to launch the script using the makefile!
 There are 2 required arguments:
 - PLATFORM: the execution platform